HITRUST: HITRUST Framework

 HITRUST's assessments are based on its cybersecurity framework, the HITRUST CSF (originally the HITRUST Common Security Framework), which integrates requirements from multiple regulations and standards.

 The HITRUST Framework incorporates control requirements from more than 60 regulations and standards for assessing security and compliance.
 It is divided into 19 control domains, such as endpoint protection, access control, business continuity, and incident management.
 The certification model built on the framework adjusts security requirements based on an organization’s size, risk profile, and regulatory obligations.

 According to the HITRUST’s 2025 Trust Report, certified environments reported an incident rate under 1%.
 However, independent validation of the finding is unclear.

 Critics argue that HITRUST certification can be expensive and time-consuming, especially for smaller entities with limited budgets and staffing.
 Some also caution that while the framework covers many cybersecurity controls, it does not guarantee full compliance with every niche regulation (e.g., certain OSHA requirements and CMS’s conditions of Medicare and Medicaid participation).

 Certifications

 HITRUST offers multiple kinds of certifications depending on organization's data security needs and regulations that need to be met.
 These certifications are achieved through assessments to help build organization's security through HITRUST's framework.
 Organizations are able to work their way up through certifications to further strengthen security.
+These certifications help to protect organizations with lots of data from cybersecurity threats, such as phishing, data breaches, and ransomware.